-Blossoming meadow orchards and the delicate fragrance of the Hirschbirne trees welcome visitors to the Nature Park Pöllau Valley in Eastern Styria throughout spring.
-The Hirschbirne is a chance seedling, created around 1800 and deeply rooted within the Pöllau Valley ever since.
+Blossoming orchards and the delicate fragrance of the Hirschbirne trees welcome visitors to the Nature Park Pöllau Valley region in Eastern Styria throughout spring.
+The Hirschbirne is a chance seedling, created around 1800 and deeply rooted within the Nature Park Pöllau Valley region ever since.
 In summer you will find the fruit growing throughout the vast orchards and can sit down to enjoy your picnic under the magnificent Hirschbirne trees.
 Its name is believed to be derived from the local word for autumn, "Hiarscht", which is when the Hirschbirne is traditionally harvested with great effort and skill.
 The Pöllau Hirschbirne owes its characteristic aroma and memorable taste to the mild climate and special soil conditions across the valley.
 After harvesting, the region’s leading product is processed in a number of ways.
 From brandies to juices, cider, dried fruit and delicious spreads, there’s something new every year.

-Tranquillity reigns across the Nature Park Pöllau Valley.
+Tranquillity reigns across the Nature Park Pöllau Valley region.
 You have time to gather new strength and the purest of air here.
 Natural ponds, gentle hills, far-reaching meadows and lovingly created orchards await.
 Qualified guides lead visitors to the most impressive spots, teaching them about the natural environment and whisking them away to the Nature Park’s "islands of relaxation".
 At the NaturKRAFTpark in Hinterbrühl, for example, families can try simple awareness exercises to awaken the senses.

 In the heart of the historical market town of Pöllau, culture lovers can admire the "Styrian St. Peter’s Basilica" with its grand Baroque frescos and Pöllau Castle.
 Various events and exhibitions are held throughout the year here.
-A further cultural must is the Pöllauberg pilgrimage church where, alongside the impressive High Gothic structure with its Baroque interior, a delightful view of the Nature Park can be enjoyed.
+A further cultural must is the Pöllauberg pilgrimage church where, alongside the impressive High Gothic structure with its Baroque interior, a delightful view of the Nature Park Pöllau Valley region can be enjoyed.

 It is with plenty of skill and traditional knowledge that the farmers and innkeepers process the healthy Hirschbirne pears into real delicacies.
 As the region’s leading product, the Hirschbirne plays a vital role in the local producers’ tastings.
 The variety of the region is also reflected in the Nature Park kitchen menu.
-Good food and drink is of upmost importance in the Pöllau Valley and the exceptional chefs use seasonal produce from the Nature Park to serve up an array of treats.
+Good food and drink is of utmost importance in the Pöllau Valley and the exceptional chefs use seasonal produce from the Nature Park Pöllau Valley region to serve up an array of treats.
 All tastes are catered for here, with everything from taverns to independent locals and fine dining establishments.
 Those with a sweet tooth won’t make it passed a café or pastry shop, where a wealth of sugary delights awaits.

-Cyclists can explore the Nature Park Pöllau Valley on leisurely rides.
+Cyclists can explore the Nature Park Pöllau Valley region on leisurely rides.
 Enjoy the picturesque landscape and the region’s distinctively gentle hills on two wheels.